What you choose to eat between your main meals can make all the difference to how much energy and brain power you have.

 - Snacks can keep you feeling satisfied until your next meal

 - An after-school snack can help give nutrients for your brain for doing homework

 - Fruit and vegetable snacks give you some parent carbohydrate, fibre and water.
 This will give you energy and fill you up.

 - Dairy snacks add protein which, along with helping you grow, also helps you feel full.

-- Bread, toast or another snack with grains such as a muesli bar gives you some (parent) carbohydrate for energy and a little fibre
+- Bread, toast or another snack with grains such as a muesli bar, or small bowl of muesli, gives you some parent carbohydrate for energy and a little fibre

 Mix ‘n’ match your snacks

 - a banana on toast

 - an apple and a pottle of low-fat yoghurt

 - a muesli bar and a mandarin